zibonbadi/zibonbadi.github.io/md/digifab02.md

 ![Final design](../img/lesson2/2dcad_final.png)

+The final design is also available for download[^2dcad]

 ## 3D CAD with Autodesk Fusion 360

 As excercise I decided to create a two-part lunchbox in an industrial style of a size of 20cm x 20cm x 7cm (the final model will be 6cm in height as I intend the design to be securable using feet screws of an estimated height of 1cm).
 Inspiration for this design came from the [Commodore Amiga 500](https://en.wikipedia.org/wiki/Amiga_500) and [Atari 1040ST](https://en.wikipedia.org/wiki/Atari_ST) home computers.
+The final design can be downloaded through the footnotes[^3dcad]

 First I started a sketch by laying out a base plane of 20cm by 20cm size, followed by two more squares with base size of 19cm x 19cm and 18cm x 18cm respectively.
 For alignment I used simple grid snapping.
 Afterwards I drew a 39° angle left of the 20cm square using the line and measurement tools which I applied a rectangular pattern to so that it covers the entire square in an evenl spread pattern.